nextmv-io/go-routingkit/cmd/routingkit/README.md

         -measure "distance"
     ```

-Note that [contraction hierarchies][ch] are built and saved to the _.ch_ file.
+Note that [contraction hierarchies][ch] are built and saved to the _.ch_ file,
+if the file is not yet present.
 This process takes a while.
-Subsequent calls (with a present _.ch_ file will be
+Subsequent calls
-faster).
+(with a _.ch_ file present) will be faster.

 ## Usage